 Saturday, February 15, 2025: 12:20 PM: I’ve recently taken a crash course on how to Use Verizon Wireless's Call Block Feature on iPhone.
-While it’s not the cure all to receiving unwanted calls and texts, it can be an effective tool when warranted.
+While it’s not the cure-all to receiving unwanted calls and texts, it can be an effective tool when warranted.
 Verizon Wireless offers this rather robust call block feature for free with certain plans, which is easily configured on your iPhone to block both calls and texts.
 Here’s what I did to set it up and what you’ll hear if you’ve been blocked by a Verizon Wireless customer like me.

 - To start: I opened the My Verizon App on my iPhone, which came preinstalled on my Verizon Wireless purchased device.